 On the practical side, you need to be able to sell your work if you want to allow it to feed you -- so that means sharing your craft with as many people as possible.
 You should definitely have social media profiles that display your artistic expression, as well as a website where people can find out more about you.
 In addition, look for any free or low-cost promotional tools at your disposal in your community.
 Attend art shows, music events, lectures and other events where you can meet people interested in the arts.
 Network with the people who run the local art centers in your area as you might get a chance to have a show.
 And even though it might seem really "business-like," have business cards you can pass out to any interested party.
 That way, any place where you strike up a conversation about your work is a place where you’ll be able to spread the word about who you are and what you do.

-See also: How to Develop a Career in Creative Arts
+See also: How to Pursue a Career in the Arts

 Making the most of your artistic expression means nurturing your craft, finding ways to make yourself as efficient as possible, and then getting the word out as much as you can.
 With those pieces in place, you may be well on your way toward a successful career in the arts.